 However, a well-known and well-established statistical procedure is also necessary: Latin HyperCube (LHC) Sampling.
 Together, the two procedures together allow the user (test lab) to converge on and verify the adequacy of the sample size.
 It yields a far more objective assessment of sample size than other statistics-based methods, which require knowledge of parameters often unknown to engineers.

-Below are three summary reports that may be downloaded, copied, and distributed without penalty by anyone with a stated interest in the subject of Sample Size Reduction as applied to mathematical modeling using linear, multiple regression as a model development method.
+Below are four summary reports that may be downloaded, copied, and distributed without penalty by anyone with a stated interest in the subject of Sample Size Reduction as applied to mathematical modeling using linear, multiple regression as a model development method.
 However, each document’s cover page and all succeeding pages may not be separated and must be left intact, with no editing, modifying, or redacting whatsoever.

 Other members in the Working Group assisting with this project are Paul Michael, MSOE, research chemist and Samuel Hall, engineer, Danfoss, Ames, Iowa.
 I intend to write a more formal paper for publication in some scholarly journal after the next meeting, occurring May 16 in London.

-The three reports are presented below, in the order in which I wrote them.
+The four reports are presented below, in the order in which I wrote them.
 As such, they point out the evolution of the procedures and my thinking as research continued.
 The final result was that Latin hypercube sampling—or an equivalent method—is vital to verifying the minimum number of samples required to produce useful and reliable models.

 Latin hypercube sampling is a procedure for designing an experiment, that is, it creates a set of test set points to be used in the lab test procedure.
 The procedure was used in several tests on a piston pump.
 The test setpoints are so well distributed throughout tested hyperspace that it all but guarantees that information saturation will be reached in almost any number of samples.
 PSR analysis is then used to verify that indeed, information saturation is reached.
 This represents the first time that an objective means for determining minimum data sample size has been devised and promises to shorten time in the lab.